-This work as well as the work in [6,7] mentioned above is crucially related and depends on the work described in [4,14].
-In particular, in [4], the authors introduce the idea that in classifications, natural language labels can be translated in logical formulas, while, in [14], the authors provide a detailed account of how to perform this translation process.
-The work in [6,7] improves on the work in [4,14] by understanding the crucial role that concepts at nodes have in matching heterogeneous classifications and how this leads to a completely new way to do matching.
-This paper, for the first time, recognizes the crucial role that the ideas introduced in [4,6,7,14] have in the construction of a new theory of classification, and in introducing the key notion of FC.
+This work as well as the work in [6,7] mentioned above is crucially related and depends on the work described in [4,13].
+In particular, in [4], the authors introduce the idea that in classifications, natural language labels can be translated in logical formulas, while, in [13], the authors provide a detailed account of how to perform this translation process.
+The work in [6,7] improves on the work in [4,13] by understanding the crucial role that concepts at nodes have in matching heterogeneous classifications and how this leads to a completely new way to do matching.
+This paper, for the first time, recognizes the crucial role that the ideas introduced in [4,6,7,13] have in the construction of a new theory of classification, and in introducing the key notion of FC.

-A lot of work in information theory, and more precisely on formal concept analysis (see, for instance, [25]) has concentrated on the study of concept hierarchies.
+A lot of work in information theory, and more precisely on formal concept analysis (see, for instance, [24]) has concentrated on the study of concept hierarchies.
 NFCs are what in formal concept analysis are called concept hierarchies with no attributes.
 The work in this paper can be considered as a first step towards providing a computational theory of how to transform the "usual" natural language classifications into concept hierarchies.

 The classification algorithm, proposed in this paper, is similar to what in the DL community is called realization.
-The fundamental difference between the two approaches is in that in DL the underlying structure for classification is not predefined by the user, but is build bottom-up from atomic concepts by computing the partial ordering of the subsumption relation.
-Interested readers are referenced to [9] for details.
+Essentially, realization is the task of finding the most specific concept(s) an individual object is an instance of given a hierarchy of concepts [3].
+The fundamental difference between the two approaches is in that in DL the concept hierarchy is not predefined by the user, but is built bottom-up from atomic concepts by computing the partial ordering of the subsumption relation.
+In our case, the underlying classification structure is defined solely by the user.

 In Information Retrieval, the term classification is seen as the process of arranging a set of objects (e.g., documents) into categories or classes.
 There exist a number of different approaches which try to build classifications bottom-up, by analyzing the contents of documents.
 These approaches can be grouped in two main categories: supervised classification, and unsupervised classification.
-In the former case, a small set of training examples needs to be prepopulated into the categories in order to allow the system to automatically classify a larger set of objects (see, for example, [2, 16]).
-The latter approach uses various machine learning techniques to classify objects, for instance, data clustering [10].
-There exist some approaches that apply (mostly) supervised classification techniques to the problem of documents classification into hierarchies [12, 22].
+In the former case, a small set of training examples needs to be pre-populated into the categories in order to allow the system to automatically classify a larger set of objects (see, for example, [2, 15]).
+The latter approach uses various machine learning techniques to classify objects, for instance, data clustering [9].
+There exist some approaches that apply (mostly) supervised classification techniques to the problem of documents classification into hierarchies [11, 21].
 The classifications built following our approach are better and more natural than those built following these approaches.
 In fact, they are constructed top-down, as chosen by the user and not constructed bottom-up, as they come out of the document analysis.
 Our approach has the potential, in principle, to allow for the automatic classification of (say) the Yahoo! documents into the Yahoo! web directory.